jacksonboyett/exitmap-v2/README.md

 ### React / Vite

 ExitMap is built on React/Vite for the frontend and Node/Express for the backend.
-Since ExitMap began as a portfolio piece, Jackson and I wanted to use this as an opportunity to build a full-stack application with React.
+Since ExitMap began as a portfolio piece, Luke and I wanted to use this as an opportunity to build a full-stack application with React.
 We used Vite for hot module replacement and ability to speed up development times.

 ### NodeJS / Express